 Choose an Ideal Location

 Outside of choosing the bluest tree possible at the nursery, you can help your tree show off its blue color by providing the best care possible.
 Plant the tree in a location where it will receive at least six hours of sun per day, preferably in sandy, clay or loamy soil.
 These trees need soil that drains well to thrive.
 Providing these optimal growing conditions will increase the chances of having a healthy tree with healthy coloration.
 Though it is drought-tolerant after it is established, regularly watering the tree in its first season helps get the tree off to a good start.

 Follow Fertilizer Recommendations

-Fertilizer use is another consider in the healthy and coloration of your blue spruce.
+Fertilizer use is another consideration in the healthy growth and best coloration of your blue spruce.
 Don't fertilize the tree in its first year.
-Thereafter, apply an organic fertilizer before new growth starts, usually late in the winter or early in the spring.
+Thereafter, apply an organic fertilizer before new growth starts, usually late in the winter or early in the spring, according to soil-test results.
 The best fertilizer for blue spruce trees is a slow-release formula designed for shrubs and trees.
 Dead wood also should be pruned from the tree in the spring to help the tree stay healthy.

-Apply a chelated iron-rich fertilizer if a blue spruce develops a yellow or yellow-green color.
+If a blue spruce develops a yellow or yellow-green color, have the soil tested to determine if you need to apply a chelated iron-rich fertilizer.
 A shortage of iron will cause the needles of a blue spruce to lose their blue coloration.
 The fertilizer will replace the depleted iron and help the needles regain their blue color.